wujiashu0421/SPART/docs/source/Tutorial_Kinematics.rst

 Direct Kinematics
 =================

 SPART can compute the position and orientation of all the links and joints.
-The definitions of the kinematic quantities of a generic link are notionally shown in the following figure.
+The definitions of the kinematic quantities of a generic link and joint are notionally shown in the following figure.

 .. figure:: Figures/KinematicsDef.png
    :scale: 50 %